jshtulman1/Data550FinalProjectPart4JS/README.md

 The code for table one is in rscript file "TableOne.R", and the code which produces figure one is in rscript file "Figure1.R".

-### Starting Clean
-- Utilize the makefile by typing "make clean" in the Rstudio terminal to remove all of the generated files.